How Revenue Works

 Ownership and governance

-Native American land ownership involves a complex patchwork of titles, restrictions, obligations, statutes, and regulations.
+Native American land ownership is complex.
+It involves a patchwork of titles, restrictions, obligations, statutes, and regulations.

 Production